 - Is he really nothing more than just a cold hearted killing machine incapable of feeling emotions or is he just the sad result of being created by Eggman and programed for an evil purpose who is just doing what he was programed to do and doesn't know the difference between right and wrong?
-Sonic Heroes might have just been Metal finally realising he was just a tool to Eggman and finally breaking free but due to his 'Kill Sonic' programing still being present in him and possibly because Metal has been around Eggman his whole existence.
-All Metal knows about is conquering, destroying and killing Sonic so he probably didn't know what else to do now that Eggman wasn't pulling the strings.
+Sonic Heroes might have just been Metal finally realising he was just a tool to Eggman and finally breaking free, but due to his 'Kill Sonic' programming still being present in him and possibly because Metal has been around Eggman his whole existence, all Metal knows about is conquering, destroying, and killing Sonic, so he probably didn't know what else to do now that Eggman wasn't pulling the strings.
 Not to mention Metal was possibly having an identity crisis in Heroes.
-If you compare Shadow who was created by Eggman's's grandfather Gerald.
-Shadow was partly created for a good reason mainly in finding a cure for Maria's illness and Maria was also a large impact in Shadow's life as she was there and able to teach him about some parts of what's right and wrong.
-Metal Sonic on the other hand was solely created for an evil reason and has had no positive role model.
+Shadow, who was created by Eggman's's grandfather Gerald, is a good point of comparison.
+Shadow was partly created for a good reason (mainly in finding a cure for Maria's illness), and Maria was also a large impact in Shadow's life, as she was there and able to teach him about some parts of what's right and wrong.
+Metal Sonic, on the other hand, was solely created for an evil reason and has had no positive role model.

-- Sega's own employees are not exempt from this, some they say Sonic's a nature loving hero with great appreciation for beauty and relaxation, and some say that he's so hyperactive he can never sit still let alone sit and look at the scenery, some also say he's a loner and likes his peace while others say he's gregarious and likes a lively atmosphere.
+- Sega's own employees are not exempt from this, some say that Sonic's a nature-loving hero with great appreciation for beauty and relaxation, and some say that he's so hyperactive he can never sit still, let alone sit and look at the scenery, some also say he's a loner and likes his peace, while others say he's gregarious and likes a lively atmosphere.

 - In Sonic Adventure, pay attention to Sonic's theme, particularly the line, "It doesn't matter who is wrong or who is right."
 Another one: selfless hero courageously risking his life to protect people, or thrill-seeking action junkie who gets involved with the events of a given story simply because he enjoys the chase?